Battle of Groenkloof: Battle

 Armed with information from French's excellent Field Intelligence Department and led by African Intelligence scouts, Scobell pursued Lötter's commando in the Tandjesburg mountains.
 Scobell, whose command included the 9th Lancers, the Cape Mounted Rifles and Imperial Yeomanry, was reputedly one of the most efficient British column commanders.
 On the fifth day of a six-day mission, the British officer found his quarry in a mountain gorge called Groenkloof, near the village of Petersburg.
 Believing that Lötter's men occupied a farm building, Scobell ordered a night march and deployed his 1100 soldiers on some ridges overlooking the farm.
 Actually, Lötter and his 130-man commando had taken shelter in a nearby 30-by-15 foot stone sheephouse or kraal, which was topped with a corrugated iron roof.

 At dawn, a squadron of lancers was sent to investigate the kraal.
 The commanding officer, Lord Douglas Compton dropped his pistol near the entrance.
 As he dismounted to fetch his weapon, the Boers opened fire.
 Compton escaped, but the six men behind him were mowed down.
 Immediately, a thousand rifles opened up on the fearfully outnumbered Boers in the sheephouse.

 After a half-hour of the unequal contest, the Boers surrendered.
 They suffered 13 killed and 46 wounded, while 61 unwounded survivors were hustled into captivity.
 Scobell's force lost 10 men killed.
 A British combatant said, "The sight was horrible in the extreme ...
 In fact the place was like a butcher's shop, some men making awful noises groaning clutching the ground and rolling in the dirt in their agony."

 Aftermath

 Lötter and seven others were later executed by the British authorities as rebellious subjects.
 Jan Smuts turned the tables on the British in the Battle of Elands River which followed ten days later.
-But as one historian points out, "In losing Lotter, the Boers had lost more than a tenth of the guerillas in the Colony south of the Orange, and their élite commando at that ... the British Empire was a bottomless well, when it came to replacing lost troops."
+But as one historian points out, "In losing Lotter, the Boers had lost more than a tenth of the guerrillas in the Colony south of the Orange, and their élite commando at that ... the British Empire was a bottomless well, when it came to replacing lost troops."